 How to Open a New Layer and Use Drawing Assist

-So far you have drawn on one layer.
-To add another layer, tap the Layers icon at the top right of the screen (two squares).
+So far you have drawn on one single layer.
+To add a new layer, tap the Layers icon at the top right of the screen (two squares).

-It opens as a new layer without presets.
+It opens as a separate layer without presets.
 If you wish to continue with the symmetry tool, tap Layer 2, and a list of commands opens up in a menu to the left.

 Scan down and tap Drawing Assist.
-You will see ‘Assisted’ written beneath Layer 2, it’s now activated.
+You will see ‘Assisted’ written beneath Layer 2, which means it’s now an active layer.
 Use it as before.

 How to Adjust the Opacity and Thickness of Your Guidelines